paweljakubas/j-data-analysis/chapters/gnuplot.md

 plot $d skip 1 u (timecolumn(1,"%Y-%m-%d")):2 w lp lw 3 title "DGS10"
 ```

-We can now load it in gnuplot from J console
+We can now load it in gnuplot in J console
 ```j
   2!:0 'gnuplot -p -c temp.gp'
   NB. gnuplot is spawn and we see the same figure